We are encouraging people who use Android smartphones to join our research project seeking to improve mobile phone services.

 Simply download the Ofcom Mobile Research app to take part.

-This is the second phase of a market intelligence project which started last year.
-We’re particularly keen to provide more detailed geographical analysis, including urban / rural areas and the nations, and to compare the performance of the mobile network operators.
+This is the second phase of a research project which started last year.
+We are particularly keen to provide more detailed geographical analysis, including urban / rural areas and the Nations, and to compare the performance of the mobile network operators.
 But to do this we need even more people to take part.

 More and more people are using their smartphones for diverse, demanding applications.
 Activities such as streaming music or video calls can put strain on mobile networks, and we want to better understand how current trends are likely to affect future demands.

 We are calling on the UK's 20 million Android smartphone users to join our crowdsourced research project by downloading the app.
-Users can join a nationwide panel of volunteers who will help to gather valuable information about mobile coverage, reliability of voice calls, mobile broadband performance and users' experiences and habits.
+Users can join a nationwide panel of volunteers who will help to gather valuable information about the reliability of voice calls and the performance and speed of mobile and wifi networks, as well as data on users' experiences, habits and satisfaction levels.

 The data collected by the app - such as app use, voice call reliability, signal strength, location and data speeds - is anonymised and collated to build a nationally-representative dataset.
 Ofcom will then analyse all the data and publish the findings in spring 2018.